navyadmenon/atmMachine/README.md

 # atmMachine
-The project performs basic ATM operation of check balance and withdraw money User request for balance check.
+The project performs basic ATM operation of check balance and withdraw money.

+User request for balance check.
         The api url is : /atm/balance